gregoryv/draw/README.md

 [go-design](https://godoc.org/github.com/gregoryv/go-design) - package for writing software design diagrams in code

-Wouldn't it be nice if gofmt also updated all diagrams while you are refactoring?
+Wouldn't it be nice if gofmt also updated all diagrams when refactoring?
 If the diagrams are code, it would.
-This package allows you to easily create various diagrams as a program.

 Automatic diagram rendering of packages are rarely useful as they are to generic.
 The godoc information is far better to use when learning